Goodrington Sands

 Goodrington Sands is a sandy beach on the English Riviera, located at Goodrington, a coastal village on the outskirts of Paignton.

 The beaches are gently shelving with a promenade at one end and rocks leading around to Oyster Cove at the other.
 The beach is split into two, South Sands & North Sands, by a minor headland, Middle Stone, that has a bar and restaurants overlooking the bay.
 North Sands (the promenade end) is very tidal and the sea comes up to the sea wall.
-South Sands has a much bigger expanse of soft sand and the sea seldom reaches over ½ up the beach and then only on Spring tides and in storms.
+South Sands has a much larger expanse of soft sand and the sea rarely reaches over ½ up the beach and then only on Spring tides and during storms.

-This mainly sandy beach with clean, calm waters has earned the prestigious Blue Flag Award and lifeguard patrols in the summer months make for safe swimming conditions.
-It is therefore a major attraction in the area, capable of supporting a very large number of visitors.
+This mainly sandy beach with clean, calm waters has earned the Blue Flag Award and lifeguards patrol in the summer months.
+It is therefore a major attraction in the area, capable of supporting a large number of visitors.
 Nearby are a Steam Railway Station, The Quaywest Water Park, The Seashore Centre, and Goodrington and Youngs Park, which is an area of established park land.
-During the summer season the local steam train can be seen running along the back of south sands beach.
+During the summer season, the local steam train can be seen running along the back of south sands beach.